Skip to content

 I want to write templates (template authors)

 Start with Getting Started, then read the Language Reference for every construct and its behavioral nuances, and Built‑in Extensions for the bundled helpers (list, if, date, money, …).
-For task‑oriented idioms, see Patterns & Recipes.
+For the sandbox‑safe expression tier — operators, literals, registered functions, ExpressionMode — see Native Expressions.
+For task‑oriented idioms, see Patterns & Recipes, and for editor tooling see Editor Support.
+Arriving from another engine?
+Start with Coming from Razor or Coming from Liquid (the latter also covers Jinja/Twig).

 I want to use the engine from C# (integrators)